Manas-kashyap/Amity-Microsoft-Tech-Club.github.io/README.md

 # OfficialWeb

-## Official Website of Mozilla Campus Club IIT
+## Official Website of Amity Microsoft Tech Club , Noida

-This repository contains all resources related to Mozilla Campus Club of Informatics Institute of Technology.
-Since we are a open source community, you can contribute this repository to make a great website for our club.
+This repository contains all resources related to Amity Microsoft Tech Club , Noida .
+You can contribute this repository to make a great website for our club.

 Rules and Regulations
 * You are not allowed to store unrealated/harmful data in this repository.